The Thar Desert

 The soil of the desert usually stays dry due to scanty rainfall.
 Infact, it gets eroded by the wind that blows over it at high speed.
 Due to this, the sand dunes are formed that keep shifting from time to time, and the sand also gets settled in the soil of neighboring areas.

 To save the soil from getting eroded, it needs to be fixed by means of planting trees and shrubs in the areas, which saves the soil from being taken away from its place.
 Planting of various species of trees has been tried here, of which Acacia torrilis and jojoba have been able to adapt and survive well.

 To irrigate the land, the Rajasthan Canal, also known as Indira Gandhi Canal scheme was started in the year 1965.
 It is popularly known as the ‘Feeder Canal’.

 The vegetation here, comprises of Northern Desert Thorn Forest that is not consistent and rather is found in scattered form.
 The density of patches of small trees, herbs, shrubs and grass, varies from place to place; increasing from west to east, depending upon the extent of rainfall.

 They have been surviving here surprisingly though some credit for this also goes to the protection provide to them by the local people Bishnois that has been living here for quite long time.
 About 140 species of migratory birds are also found here.

+Apart from this, the tourism industry has been booming here with major attractions being showcased.
 The Thar region has seen a sea change in past two decades.
 Tourists love to visit here and be a part of this distinct place and its unique culture.